-A common question that entrepreneurs/inventors have when incorporating is how to structure the business.
+A common question that entrepreneurs have when incorporating is how to structure their business.
 The options for structuring a business can be overwhelming, especially when it comes to determining the number of share classes to include in your corporation.
 Generally, founders will initially want to issue shares to themselves, their investors, and certain employees.

 Why employees, you ask?